Frequently Asked Questions

 What do I do if I just can't afford to continue services?

 We're not for everyone.
 Things happen, and sometimes circumstances change.
-While it's required that your provider follows up regularly to ensure your care is successful and safe.
-We also understand that paying for care can be difficult.
+While it's required that your provider follows up regularly to ensure your care is successful and safe, we also understand that paying for care can be difficult.
 We are always happy to help refer you to other providers in your area that can help with medication management, and offer more affordable care options if needed.

 Are there any other options?